ad6398/Question-Generation/README.md

         save_dir = directory to save pytorch model.
 Whole model is saved not only weight

 #### How to train:
-Install all required Packages above. to train put squad train.json and dev.json in same folder as this code or do suitable changes `trainDataArgs`, `validDataArgs`, and in `trainingConfig` class.
+Install all required Packages above. to train download Squad Data from this link (https://www.kaggle.com/stanfordu/stanford-question-answering-dataset ) and put train-v1.1.json.json and dev-v1.1.json in same directory as this code or do suitable changes in `trainDataArgs`, `validDataArgs` to specify file path to these data.
 Then run `train.py`
 #### Create Inference
 Do suitable changes in `inferenceArgs` and run `inference.py`.
 Specify trained model file path, inference Data file path correctly.